Associate of Applied Science Degree

 According to the Bureau of Labor Statistics, employment of information security analysts is projected to grow 18 percent from 2014 to 2024, much faster than the average for all occupations.
 Demand for information security analysts is expected to be very high, as these analysts will be needed to create innovative solutions to prevent hackers from stealing critical information or causing problems for computer networks.

-View / download catalog information for Cybersecurity AAS
+View / download catalog information for Cybersecurity: Associate of Applied Science Degree

-Completion of MTH 095 or placement test scores indicating MTH 105 or higher and WR 121 or higher is required for entry into the CIS program.
+Completion of MTH 095 or placement test scores indicating MTH 105 or higher and WR 121 or higher is required.

-It is strongly recommended that CIS degree-seeking students have access to a personally-owned, 64-bit Windows-based laptop with at least 16 GB of RAM, 1-2 TB hard disk, and other standard laptop accessories.
-You can purchase Microsoft Office in the UCC bookstore at a very low, discounted student price.
+It is strongly recommended that CIS certificate- (or degree-) seeking students have access to a personally-owned, 64-bit Windows 10 laptop with at least 16 GB of RAM, 1-2 TB hard disk, and other standard laptop accessories.
+You can purchase a full version of Microsoft Office in the UCC campus store at a very low, discounted student price.

 - Train students in a variety of modern internet and business‐oriented computer skills.